adamlwgriffiths/blessed-input/README.md

 further key events if this is the case using `receive_sequence`.
 It then sends the key press 'string' input to `convert_keys` for conversion to a list of key presses.

+Key sequences are always in the order:
+`[ KEY_META, KEY_CTRL, KEY_ALT, KEY_SHIFT, <key> ]`

+This should make matching patterns easier, as you don't need to look inside the list of each key, you just provide the sequence of keys you want in the above order.

 If you want to convert a key you've received from blessed/ncurses, refer to the `get_key` implementation.